TheQooseGoose/TheQooseGoose/README.md

 - Out of ammo?
 Seek cover! -> Reload -> Continue (AI will not stand out in the open while it does not have ammunition with which to defend itself).

 ### Known Bugs
 - Cover-seeking behavior is a little wonky.
-I need to unwonk it.
+I need to un-wonk it.

 ### Needs Updating
 -